-The Vice President of Instruction and Student Services may make a preliminary investigation to determine if the charges can be disposed of informally by mutual consent without the initiation of disciplinary proceedings.
+The Vice President of Instruction and Student Services or a designee may make a preliminary investigation to determine if the charges can be disposed of informally by mutual consent without the initiation of disciplinary proceedings.
 Traffic and parking complaints are made to the Vice President of Financial and Administrative Services.

 In order to provide an orderly procedure for the handling of disciplinary cases in accordance with due process, VHCC has established procedural rules and regulations governing disciplinary action, including the following:

-- All charges not disposed of informally shall be presented to the accused student in written form, and the student shall respond in writing within seven (7) calendar days.
-The time for such response may be extended by mutual agreement of the student and the Vice President of Instruction and Student Services.
+- All charges not disposed of informally shall be presented to the accused student in written form; the student may respond in writing within seven (7) calendar days.
+The time for such response may be extended by mutual agreement of the student and the Vice President of Instruction and Student Services or a designee.

-- A calendar of the hearings in a disciplinary proceeding shall be fixed by the Vice President of Instruction and Student Services after consultation with the parties involved.
+- A calendar of the hearings in a disciplinary proceeding shall be fixed by the Vice President of Instruction and Student Services, or designee, after consultation with the parties involved.
 The College shall have discretion to alter the calendar for good cause.
-A time shall be set for a hearing which will not be less than seven or more than fifteen calendar days after the student’s written response.
+A time shall be set for a hearing which will not be less than seven (7) or more than fifteen (15) calendar days after the student’s written response.

 - The student will have the right to have present at the hearing legal counsel at his/her own expense, other advisors, parents, and relatives, any of whom may advise the student.